How to Reconstitute Peptides Step-by-Step | PSPeptides

 Injecting water directly onto the powder

 The force of the water stream can physically damage the peptide structure.
+Researchers who reconstitute peptides using direct injection techniques consistently observe higher rates of aggregation and incomplete dissolution.
 Always aim the needle at the glass wall and let the water trickle down.
+This one technique adjustment alone can significantly improve the quality of how to reconstitute peptides in any laboratory setting.

 Shaking instead of swirling